infoLab204/tw_autoencoder/README.md

 (eg) MNIST_loss_class.csv and MNIST_out class.csv, for each class label

 * Performing PCA for hte dimensionality redction
-    To reduce the dimensionality with PCA, simply run PCA.R with MNIST, FMNIST, SHVN and CIAR10 as input data sets.
+    To reduce the dimensionality with PCA, simply run PCA.R with MNIST, FMNIST, SVHN and CIAR10 as input data sets.
     Output will be the dimensionality-reduced codes.
   ```
        Rscipt pca.R type code_size
   ```
-  * type : datatype, select data set from MNIST, FMNIST, SHVN or CIFAR10
+  * type : datatype, select data set from MNIST, FMNIST, SVHN or CIFAR10
   * code : number of nodes in the code layer
   * output  : values of units in the output layer